thisisobate/journey-to-becoming-worldclass/README.md

 This is my journey to becoming proficient in programming.
 Would update it on a daily basis.

-Day 001: Started reading a book on Golang
+Day 0001: Started reading a book on Golang

-day 002: go lang
+day 0002: go lang

-day 003: Setup call with Lucas and Bartek as regards the Thanos CommunityBridge project.
+day 0003: Setup call with Lucas and Bartek as regards the Thanos CommunityBridge project.

-day 004: Learnt more about git
+day 0004: Learnt more about git

-day 005: Setup Thanos on my local machine.
+day 0005: Setup Thanos on my local machine.

-day 006: Had a weekly call with Bartek.
+day 0006: Had a weekly call with Bartek.
 I also did research on how to make my proposal to be more clear and concise.
 I'm following Bartek directive on how to write a good proposal for a software project.

-day 007: I actually rested on saturday
+day 0007: I actually rested on saturday

-day 008: I participated in the algorithm class.
+day 0008: I participated in the algorithm class.
 I was taught about Linked List

-day 009: I will be implementing Docsearch on Thanos website
+day 0009: I will be implementing Docsearch on Thanos website

+day 0010: Submitted my first pull request to Thanos..hope it gets merged.